Rumiko Takahashi: Kitty Films

 All listed titles were eventually subtitled in English and released in the United States.
 Viz Communications has released the anime of Maison Ikkoku, Ranma and Inuyasha in English, in both subtitled and dubbed formats.
 Studio Deen also provided animation duties on Maison Ikkoku and Ranma.

 Ranma ½ was the last major series produced by Kitty Films.
 The series was never concluded in animated form despite being 161 episodes and having two movies.
 Kitty Films discontinued work on the series due to turmoil in the company, and was continued by Studio Deen until 1996.

 After Kitty Films, Sunrise was the first studio to adapt a major Rumiko Takahashi series.
-From 2000–2004, Inuyasha ran for 167 episodes and spawned four major films.
+From 2000 to 2004, Inuyasha ran for 167 episodes and spawned four major films.
 The first anime ended before the manga did, thus wrapping up inconclusively.
 A second Inuyasha series in 2009, Inuyasha the Final Act, ran until March 2010 in order to officially conclude the story.

 2008 special exhibit

 2008 marked the 50th anniversary of Weekly Shōnen Sunday and the 30th anniversary of the first publication of Urusei Yatsura.
 Rumiko Takahashi's manga work was honoured in It's a Rumic World, a special exhibition held from July 30 to August 11 at the Matsuya Ginza department store in Tokyo.

 The exhibit included a new half-hour Ranma ½ and Inuyasha OVAs and an introductory sequence featuring characters from Urusei Yatsura, Ranma and Inuyasha (starring the characters' original anime voice talents).
-The sequence has become a popular video on YouTube.

 It's a Rumic World was scheduled to re-open in Sendai in December 2008, at which time a new half-hour Urusei Yatsura OVA was scheduled to premiere.
 A special DVD release containing all three new OVAs was announced as coming out on January 29, 2010, with a trailer posted in September 2009.
 However, it is not known whether any of the new episodes will ever be released outside Japan.

 Rumiko Takahashi Anthology, animated by TMS Entertainment adapts many of her short stories from the 80s.
 It features her stories The Tragedy of P, The Merchant of Romance, Middle-Aged Teen, Hidden in the Pottery, Aberrant Family F, As Long As You Are Here, One Hundred Years of Love, In Lieu of Thanks, Living Room Lovesong, House of Garbage, One Day Dream, Extra-Large Size Happiness, and The Executive's Dog.
 Also, a TV series of Mermaid Saga was produced in 2003, animating 8 of her stories.